brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 And lastly, in `mouseReleased`, add `currentPolyline.curveTo(x, y);` inside your if statement.
 This provides our necessary duplicate of our last point.

 Your lines should be slightly more attractive (or in the case of my awful mouse control, much more attractive).
-Now you've got a basic polyline drawing program, but you don't have the ability to draw multiple polylines.
+Now you've got a basic polyline drawing program, but you don't have the ability to save your polylines.
 For that, we will turn to something called a `vector`.

 This isn't the same kind of vector that we talked about earlier in the context of `of2Vecf`. **[Note: need to explain vector]**